brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 15 bht.md

 2. "Paul declares not only that the Gentiles are equally with the Jews admitted to the fellowship of grace, so that they no longer differ from each other, but that the mark of difference has been taken away; for ceremonies have been abolished."
 3. "To whatever extent the two might differ in their former condition, in Christ they are become one man."

+### Philip Schaff:
+1. "'Enmity' is then an explanation of the previous figure, and must refer to the enmity between Jews and Gentiles."
+2. "The phrase is not precisely the same as ‘by His flesh, although the reference is to His death, which abolished the law of commandments expressed in ordinances."
+3. "This thought of the doing away of the law through the death of Christ is a familiar one in Paul’s writings, expressed now under one figure, and again under another."

 ### Archibald T. Robertson:
 1. "The enmity between Jew and Gentile was the middle wall of partition."
 2. "Certainly 'the law of commandments in ordinances is governed by καταργησας."